lcarlier/EasyMock/docs/hello_world.md

 ```

 It shows that the second test is not passing.
 The number of calls to `u8rand` is correct but the
 average sum is not correctly computed.
-The reason is because the `average` function stores the counter into
+The reason is that the `average` function stores the counter into
 an `unsigned char` and it overflows.
 The fix for this bug is to fix the `average` function like so:

 ```c